Birthstones

 3) The Saxony Lovers Knot Tiara

-The Saxony Lovers Knot Tiara, that was worn by Princess Maria Immaculata of Saxony and Bourbon-Two Sicilies (1874-1947).
+The Saxony Lovers Knot Tiara, was worn by Princess Maria Immaculata of Saxony and Bourbon-Two Sicilies (1874-1947).
 Princess Maria Immaculata was the eldest daughter of Prince Alfonso of Bourbon-Two Sicilies, and married Prince Johann Georg of Saxony (1869-1938).
 However, pictures of the Princess wearing the tiara, show only 19 pendant pearls, and the pearl spikes are missing.
 This is similar to Queen Mary's Lovers Knot Tiara after the removal of the spikes.

 Princess Maria Immaculata of Saxony, wearing the Saxony Lovers Knot Tiara.